sherrimcdonald/hotel_site/README.md

 </ul>
 <br>
 <h2>Approach taken:</h2>
   <p>Used CSS and HTML for style and structure.
-Hotel created from scratch.
+Hotel created from scratch and the design is fully responsive.
   </p>